* Does True Love Exist? Pick up my book at the Amazon store here.

 This tip is a combination of all the tips here.
 It sure would be nice to dream up a perfect person with wonderful characteristics who can become your hero and savior.

 Once again, this would require you to do no work on your own.

 If you’re confident, at ease with yourself, grounded with healthy habits and a balanced emotional human being, then congratulations Kate Middleton, you’re already married to a prince and have given birth to the future King of England.

-For the rest of us mortals and royal subjects, we have self-improvement to work on.
+For the rest of us mortals, we have self-improvement to work on.